patrickuva/historical_scent/README.md

 ## OCTIS

-For the optimization of the models and the preprocessing of the dataset, we utilized the OCTIS framework.
+For the implementation of the models and the preprocessing of the dataset, we utilized the OCTIS framework.
 LINK TO FRAMEWORK:

 ## MODELS